In and Out of Prison

 What if I never see my daughter again?

-She was two and a half months old when I first went to jail, and shortly after that, I was sent to prison.
-There hadn’t been a single visit.
+I went to jail when she was two and a half months old, and shortly after that, I was sent to prison.
+There hadn’t been a single visit in the two years since then.
 I couldn’t stand the thought of her growing up fatherless like I had, or of her learning to call some other man “Daddy” — especially since I was behind bars with some pedophiles.

 I still have some scars on my back from the beatings I got.